Capital asset pricing model: Security market line

 It is a useful tool for determining if an asset being considered for a portfolio offers a reasonable expected return for its risk.
 Individual securities are plotted on the SML graph.
 If the security's expected return versus risk is plotted above the SML, it is undervalued since the investor can expect a greater return for the inherent risk.
-And a security plotted below the SML is overvalued since the investor would be accepting less return for the amount of risk assumed.
+Conversely, a security plotted below the SML is overvalued since the investor would be accepting less return for the amount of risk assumed.

 Asset pricing

 Once the expected/required rate of return $E(R_i)$ is calculated using CAPM, we can compare this required rate of return to the asset's estimated rate of return over a specific investment horizon to determine whether it would be an appropriate investment.
 To make this comparison, you need an independent estimate of the return outlook for the security based on either fundamental or technical analysis techniques, including P/E, M/B etc.

 Assuming that the CAPM is correct, an asset is correctly priced when its estimated price is the same as the present value of future cash flows of the asset, discounted at the rate suggested by CAPM.
 If the estimated price is higher than the CAPM valuation, then the asset is overvalued (and undervalued when the estimated price is below the CAPM valuation).
 When the asset does not lie on the SML, this could also suggest mis-pricing.
 Since the expected return of the asset at time $t$ is $E(R_t)=\frac{E(P_{t+1})-P_t}{P_t}$, a higher expected return than what CAPM suggests indicates that $P_t$ is too low (the asset is currently undervalued), assuming that at time $t+1$ the asset returns to the CAPM suggested price.